 For further information on this course, go to www.sqa.org.uk/enterprise

 Another good example of an NPA is PC Passport (SCQF Levels 4-6).
 This offers a suite of highly vocational IT qualifications available from beginner to advanced level (focusing on industry-standard software and skills).

 Other NPAs include Musical Theatre, Acting and Performance, Sound Production, Music Business and Social Software.
 The NPA in Social Software (SCQF Level 4) was developed with the help of schools and gives learners of all ages the knowledge required to use the internet safely and legally.

 Both NPAs and NCs provide those preparing for work with opportunities to develop skills much sought after by employers.
 But the main benefit of these qualifications is that they change mindsets.
 They encourage learners to think differently and aim higher.
 As such, these qualifications are relevant to anyone, including those considering self-employment.

-In this short video clip Janis Carson, Acting Principal of Glasgow Metropolitan College explains why and how her college has got involved with the NQGA Development Programme to enhance the college's curriculum.
+In this short video clip Janis Carson*, Acting Principal of Glasgow Metropolitan College (now City of Glasgow College) explains why and how her college has got involved with the NQGA Development Programme to enhance the college's curriculum.